 Young Artist Program

-The Young Artist Program of the Pennsylvania Suzuki Institute is one of Pennsylvania’s most diverse and well rounded summer experiences for teenage string players.
+The Young Artist Program of the Pennsylvania Suzuki Institute is one of Central Pennsylvania’s most diverse and well rounded summer experiences for teenage string players.
 The program is offered to promising violin, viola and cello players (ages 12-18) and provides each participant with an unforgettable week that is designed to give each young artist the skills, experiences and connections they need to be successful as a musician all while having lots of fun.

 Young Artist level Requirements